 This research looks at the long-term effects of a baby’s early nutrition – from as early as in the womb – on their health later on.
 The UPBEAT study explored the effects on the baby of a low glycaemic index (GI) diet and more physical activity in obese women during pregnancy.

 Over time, we want to find out whether improving a mother’s diet and lifestyle during pregnancy can stop babies from growing too large and storing too much fat as children.
 We will also be able to see whether children of mothers who changed their lifestyles have a lower risk of other illnesses such as diabetes when they grow up.

 The UPBEAT-TEMPO study began in 2014 and looks at 3-4 year olds of women who took part in the original UPBEAT trial.
 From this, we will be able to see if children of women who changed their lifestyles during pregnancy are healthier than those who didn’t.
-So far we have studied almost 250 women and children, and we are aiming to look at more than 400 mother and child pairs by November 2017.
+More specifically, we will be looking for links between maternal diet, pregnancy weight gain and components of the cord blood with infant obesity.

 This study takes place in a Tommy's centre and is funded by Tommy's, EU EarlyNutrition, the Medical Research Council, and the National Institute for Health Research's Clinical Research NetworkHide details